 over a slippery beach at low tide

-collecting your specimens,
+collecting her specimens,

-from the rocks.
+from the rocks?
 Even before Darwin,

-one who saw pattern
+one who sought pattern

 in a world of difference,

-change hidden beneath
+saw change hidden beneath

 the relentless waves.